 HUMAN RESOURCE Challenges Intervention Action Plan

 Leave Administration Manual capturing of leave Installing of the software training to Training of users

 users still pending.

 Leave books and Procurement of Software

 attendance registers not

 submitted to HR in time for

 capturing

-Leave not captured on time
+Leave not captured on time h.

-Lack of training
+Lack of training 1

 Designing of Job Descriptions Completion of Job Organisational Structure approved by Loading of outstanding JD's

-Descriptions in line with Job Council and Organisational Structure
+Descriptions in line with Job Council and Organisational

+Evaluation prescription Structure

-Evaluation prescription into the system
+Home of the ddo Flenhant Dark into the system

-Organisational Structure not signed Jd's partly completed and signed Administration of conditions of services Fees not paid Implementation of Policy reviewed Awareness program amongst Administration of conditions of services Allowances outside the staff on policy matters policy Documentation is available Review of approvals and relevant documentation
+Organisational Structure not signed Jd's partly completed and signed Fees not paid Administration of conditions of services Implementation of Policy reviewed Awareness program amongst Allowances outside the staff on policy matters policy Documentation is available Review of approvals and relevant documentation